Aryan2727-debug/Aryan2727-debug/README.md

 <h3 align="left">Articles and Blogs:</h3>
 <ul>
     <li><a href="https://www.geeksforgeeks.org/react-mui-hidden-layout/">React MUI Hidden Layout</a></li>
-    <li><a href="https://www.geeksforgeeks.org/how-to-use-relative-url-in-css-file-and-what-location-is-it-relative-to/">How to use Relative URL in CSS file and What Location is it Relative to ?</a></li>
+    <li><a href="https://www.geeksforgeeks.org/how-to-use-relative-url-in-css-file-and-what-location-is-it-relative-to/">How to use Relative URL in CSS file and what Location is it relative to?</a></li>
     <li><a href="https://www.geeksforgeeks.org/react-mui-theming/">React MUI Theming</a></li>
-    <li><a href="https://www.geeksforgeeks.org/what-is-reselect-and-how-does-it-works-in-reactjs/">What is Reselect and how does it Works in ReactJS ?</a></li>
+    <li><a href="https://www.geeksforgeeks.org/what-is-reselect-and-how-does-it-works-in-reactjs/">What is Reselect and how does it work\ in ReactJS ?</a></li>
     <li><a href="https://dev.to/aryan_shourie/tutorial-on-creating-a-nextjs-application-for-beginners-495f">Tutorial on creating a NextJS Application for beginners</a></li>
     <li><a href="https://dev.to/aryan_shourie/using-mongoose-to-connect-nodejs-and-mongodb-335h">Using Mongoose to connect NodeJS and MongoDB</a></li>
     <li><a href="https://dev.to/aryan_shourie/how-to-publish-a-react-component-without-even-including-react-3kg1">How to publish a React Component without even including React?</a></li>